jvican/jvican.github.io/content/post/reduce-compile-times.md

 +++
-title = "Reduce compile times of macros and implicits" description = "A tour on profiling of compilation times to understand the cost of automatic generic derivation and the use of Shapeless." date = "2018-05-20T10:00:00+01:00"
+title = "Reduce compile times of macros and implicits" description = "A tour on profiling of compilation times to understand the cost of automatic typeclass derivation and the use of Shapeless." date = "2018-05-20T10:00:00+01:00"
 +++

 Today I explain how I've reduced compilation times dramatically in one of the projects I've been working for the past months.
-This project uses automatic type derivation via Shapeless and I believe the optimizations here presented can be migrated to other Scala projects too.
+This project uses automatic typeclass derivation via Shapeless and I believe the optimizations here presented can be migrated to other Scala projects too.

 My goal is to explain how I: